 While some DWI charges remain traffic infractions, others can come with serious criminal consequences, including deportation.
 The legal issues attached to a drunk driving charge can impact non-U.S. citizens and raise concerns on whether they are fit to remain in the country.

-According to the immigration laws, a non-U.S. citizen can be denied access to the country or be removed for:
+According to the immigration laws, a non-U.S. citizen can be denied access to the country or be removed through the deportation proceedings for:

 Crimes of moral turpitude have not been defined in the Immigration and Naturalization Act.
 However, it has been explained in courts as conduct that could shock any conscious person because it is inherently depraved, vile, base, or unacceptable in society.
 A DWI can be a crime in this category if the driver’s mental state or intention meets the unacceptability definition.